 Yes.
 My hand, so careful, was not legible to Mumas.
 I scribbled, and ought to copy it all out again.
 I was his lord’s slave and foisted, not requested…

-And so, prettily, Mumas could introduce himself.
+And so, prettily, Mumas could introduce himself to high-born men.
 But I merited no acknowledgment.